codaley/objectdet-tflitemm/README.md

    - Both the customized `train.py` script and the `rockbag_figure.zip` dataset archive are uploaded to the `content/` directory in Colab.

 3. **Training Configuration**:
-   - After uploading the dataset and training script, the notebook initiates the model training pipeline using the custom data.
+   - After uploading the dataset and training script, the notebook initiates the model training pipeline.
    - During training, COCO metrics are printed, including:
      - **mAP (mean Average Precision)**: Overall detection accuracy across thresholds.
      - **Precision**: Proportion of correct predictions.